DWI License Suspension in Plano, Texas

 The Department of Public Safety (DPS) can suspend a license if a driver is:

-- Arrested or convicted for a DWI or BWI (boating under the influence).
+- Arrested or convicted for a DWI or BWI (boating while intoxicated).

 - Deemed unfit for safe driving due to a medical condition.